 3. Get information about the theme they are using

-Many schools use a theme.
-Find out about your child’s theme for the week and the term.
-Explore the topic together and encourage language and conversation.
+Most schools use a theme and focus on a whole language-learning approach.
+By finding out about their theme for the week and the term, you are able to explore the topic together and encourage language and conversation

 4. Model sharing about your own day